 What are Some Facts About Lab Grown Diamonds Vs. Simulant Diamonds?

-1. Simulant diamonds are made from different materials than that of a lab grown diamond.
-A lab created diamond is created by using a tiny carbon diamond seed and arranging carbon atoms around it, and they are pure carbon, just like a natural diamond.
+Simulant diamonds are made from varied materials than that of a lab grown diamond.
+A lab created diamond is created by using a tiny carbon diamond seed and arranging carbon atoms around it, and they are pure carbon, just like an earth-mined diamond.

-4. Simulant diamonds and lab grown diamonds are both created in a laboratory environment.
-A diamond simulant, however, does not utilize either of the processes (HPHT or CVD) used when a lab grown diamond is created.
+Simulant diamonds and lab grown diamonds are both created in a laboratory environment.
+A simulant diamond, however, does not utilize either of the processes (HPHT or CVD) used when a lab grown diamond is created.

-5. Both lab grown diamonds and simulant diamonds can offer ethical and environmentally friendly alternatives to natural diamonds.
+Both lab grown diamonds and simulant diamonds can offer ethical and environmentally friendly alternatives to earth-mined diamonds.
 Both have a significantly lower impact on human communities and natural ecosystems, reduce the demand for diamond mining, and minimize the potential for unethical labor practices.

-MiaDonna’s Lab created diamonds are the perfect choice for those who want to know the origin of their diamond.
-They are free of any human or environmental abuse, cost a fraction of the price of earth mined counterparts and come in grades superior to those of natural diamonds.
+MiaDonna’s lab created diamonds are the perfect choice for those who want to know the origin of their diamond.
+They are free of any human or environmental abuse, cost a fraction of the price of earth mined counterparts and come in grades superior to those of earth-mined diamonds.

 Advantages of Simulant Diamonds

 Cubic zirconia and moissanite do offer many advantages to a jewelry shopper and could prove to be a viable option instead of choosing a lab grown diamond.
-Some benefits of diamond simulants include:
+Some benefits of simulant diamond include:

 Diamond simulants are a wonderful option for those looking to enjoy the glitter and glam of diamond-like jewelry without the hefty price tag.
 They are also a great alternative for someone looking to change their jewelry on a regular basis.
 At a lower cost, diamond simulants make it possible to upgrade or change your style on a regular basis without breaking the bank.